+1.1.
 Young Lives and the current study

-The current study is a part of Young Lives research project in Ethiopia which provides a useful example of how children's work consists of both positive and negative aspects, and how their work continues to be embedded in social, political, cultural and economic life.
-This micro-view allows us to see the importance of social relations and experiences of work in differing contexts and circumstances, as well as for different groups and categories of children differentiated by age, gender, location, wealth, migration history, family and sibling composition, and birth order.
+The current study is a part of the Young Lives study in Ethiopia and focuses on how children's work consists of both positive and negative aspects, and how their work continues to be embedded in social, political, cultural and economic life.
+This micro-view allows us to see the importance of social relations and experiences of work, both in differing contexts and circumstances and for different categories of children; that is, when the sample is differentiated by age, gender, location, wealth, migration history, family and sibling composition, and birth order.

-Young Lives is a longitudinal study of childhood poverty following 3,000 children, their households and communities over a 15-year period since 2001 in each of four countries; in Ethiopia, it covers five major regions (Addis Ababa, Amhara, Oromia, Southern Nations, Nationalities, and Peoples Region and Tigray).
+Young Lives is a longitudinal study of childhood poverty following 3,000 children, their households and their communities over a 15-year period since 2001 in each of four developing countries; in Ethiopia, it covers five major regions (Addis Ababa, Amhara, Oromia, Southern Nations, Nationalities and Peoples Region (SNNPR) and Tigray).
+There are two cohorts of children in each country: a Younger Cohort, born in 2001-2 and consisting of around 2,000 children, and an Older Cohort, born in 1994-5 and which originally comprised around 1,000 children.
+The selection of communities was carried out with a view to obtaining a pro-poor sample although within communities equal numbers of boys and girls were selected randomly.

-This chapter reports on analysis of qualitative data collected as part of a sub-study of children's work completed in 2013 in three Young Lives sites (two urban, one rural), and is contextualised within findings from the wider Young Lives study.1 The aim of the study was to deepen understanding of the socio-biographical factors motivating children's pathways into and through work, and to record children's perspectives on the risks and benefits associated with their work.
-A team of experienced Ethiopian fieldworkers approached and interviewed children and young people aged between 9 and 19 years (from within and from outside the Young Lives sample), in order to investigate a range of children's work activities and histories.2 Our analysis focuses on data collected with children: 88 individual interviews plus group-based discussions involving 75 children, evenly distributed on gender lines, but slightly weighted towards younger children who were below the legal minimum age for waged work.
+This paper reports on analysis of qualitative data collected as part of a sub-study of children's work completed in 2013 in three Young Lives sites (two urban, one rural), and is contextualised within findings from the wider Young Lives study.
+The aim of the study was to deepen understanding of the socio-biographical factors motivating children's pathways into